HarshRohila/youtube-frontend/readme.md

 ## How to use?

 - [Web App link](https://www.rohilaharsh.in/youtube-frontend)
-- **Recommmend** - Open above link in Mobile Chrome browser, click below option which says "Add to Home Screen".
+- **Recommmend** - Open above link in Mobile Brave/Chrome browser, click below option which says "Add to Home Screen".
 This will add icon in home screen to be used like any other Mobile app.

   > This app is tested in Android only